“I have your back”

 The second law, VTL 1192(3), makes it a criminal offense to drive while intoxicated.
 There isn't a specific BAC attached to this section of the law, so even if you blow a .07, you will probably find yourself charged with DWI under VTL 1192(3).
 (I actually have a case in Ontario County where my client is charged with DWI depite a BAC of just .06%.)
 Why is this?
 Why would police charge you with DWI when you were under the legal limit?
 Because they want you to plea-bargain down to a DWAI instead of a traffic ticket.
 They purposefully overcharge you.

-If you are facing accusations of DWI or any other crime, call your lawyer.
-If you find yourself in this situation, contact us at The Militello Law Firm for a free telephone consultation and case evaluation.
+If you are facing accusations of DWI or any other crime, call The Militello Law Firm for a free telephone consultation and case evaluation.
 We offer upfront pricing estimates on our website, excellent trial results, and outstanding client reviews.
 (585) 485-0025